 It wasn’t so long ago that it was considered science fiction to dream about clones, advanced genetics and the the possibility in the future of living centuries.

 Now it seems only a few years later, many of those fantasies are becoming a reality, and we are now living in a world where genetic testing alone is enough to detect susceptibility to various diseases and health conditions.
-We are not only detecting genetic disease but also genetic susceptibility to certain diseases, and that’s what they mean when you hear about genetic markers.
+We are not only detecting genetic disease but also genetic susceptibility to certain diseases, and that’s what is meant when you hear about “genetic markers” in the news.

 There are studies about genetic susceptibility in almost any field or disease, but not all of them are trustworthy.
 However, certain conditions have a very strong genetic component and make up perfect candidates to detect their genetic markers.
 Rheumatoid arthritis is one of them.

 Are you at risk?
 Genetic markers for Rheumatoid Arthritis

 Rheumatoid arthritis is a disease that doesn’t need much introduction.
 It is one of the most feared musculoskeletal disorders, an inflammatory condition in the articulations that leads to progressive degeneration and loss of function.
 There are many risk factors for rheumatoid arthritis, and genetic predisposition is one of them.